mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

   `STONITH`, an acronym for" **S**hoot **T**he **O**ther **N**ode **I**n **T**he **H**ead ", and is the most popular form known.
   To ensure the security of your data, `STONITH` is activated by default.

-  In our case, as we do not have access to data such as databases or files, it does not make sense to keep this `STONITH` active; for this reason, we define parameters with `stonith-enabled=no`
+  In our case, as we do not have access to data such as databases or files, it does not make sense to keep this `STONITH` active, for this reason, we define parameters with `stonith-enabled=no`

 * `property no-quorum-policy=ignore`